Newtonian Particles are Dense

 This account of dynamic equilibrium is succinct.
 And equipartition provides an important theoretical linkage to traditional notions of momentum.
 But it is not very helpful in the laboratory.
 Difficulties arise from using a hypothetical condition of perfect isolation to set the zero-value for energy measurements.
 Recall that our initial discussion of internal energy adopted the reference sensation of not seeing the Sun to grasp the notion of having no energy.
 So even in principle, there is no tangible reference standard for absolute-zero on the energy scale.
 And this is noticeable now that measurements can be made to a few parts in a trillion.

 Moreover, there are conflicts with theories of dispersion and gravitation which may deny the possibility of perfect isolation.
 Anyway, these difficulties are manageable because physical phenomena often occur within distinct energy regimes which may have different ‘zeros’.
 In the laboratory we measure energy changes, that are related to each other by .
 Then a null-value standard for calibrated energy-difference measurements can be selected for experimental convenience.
 Results are reported using a slightly different version of the energy with a shifted origin

 Then .
 These energy-differences are more susceptible of precise laboratory observation than absolute values.
 But and equipartition is inapt for shifted energies.

 Sensory interpretation: As noted above, the kinetic energy characterizes visual stimuli, whereas the potential energy depends more on thermal perception.
 So there must be a balanced experience of both thermal and visual sensation for events to be objectified as particles in dynamic equilibrium.
 This requirement for eyes-open visual sensation means that, for example, a dream about flying while asleep cannot meet equilibrium conditions.
 And neither can watching cartoons on TV, because television only transmits audio-visual sensations, not thermal sensations.
-So dynamic equilibrium is more like experiencing ordinary circumstances in classrooms and laboratories on Earth.
+So dynamic equilibrium is more like experiencing ordinary daily circumstances in our classrooms and laboratories on Earth.
 Unlike many movies, dreams and hallucinations.

 Newtonian particles are dense and heavy.
 And we regularly assume that they are in dynamic equilibrium with their surroundings.
 Then as discussed earlier, their enthalpy is related to their mass by the approximation